Enjoy your event with easy recipes to cook for a crowd.

 • 1 teaspoon pepper

 Cook beef, onions, green pepper, salt and pepper until meat is no longer pink and vegetables are tender.
 Drain.
 Add remaining ingredients and bring to a boil, stirring often.
 Reduce heat, cover and simmer for half an hour.
-Makes 40 servings.
+Makes 40 Servings.

 Back to Main Menu